Donate Now Via

 No one will benefit from this financially except those we are trying to help.
 We will not make profit from poverty.
 Virtually 100% of the funds we will raise for this project will go to individuals, organizations, and businesses in the country of Kenya.

-Additionally, many charitiable organizations end up doing more harm than good in their efforts due to the fact that they are not directly connected to the individuals on the ground.
-Our efforts here have been born from months of discussion with the villagers and leaders of Tabaka.
+Additionally, many charitable organizations end up doing more harm than good in their efforts due to the fact that they are not directly connected to the individuals on the ground.
+Our efforts here have been born from months of discussion with the leaders of those directly connected with this project.
 We're not guessing about what will help.
 We know because this fresh water well is what has been requested by the people there.

 With this project, we have circumvented the normal 30 to 50% administrative costs associated with most "American to Foreign" relief efforts.
 "Direct giving" is much like "factory to consumer" economics.
 It cuts out all of the middle men between our dollars and those who need our help.